-There are many different hedge funds around the world that generate alpha using a number of different strategies, ranging from arbitrage to short selling.
-Over the past several years, global macroeconomic (“global macro”) investing has grown increasingly popular due to the turbulence affecting many parts of the world.
-Many of these funds must regularly report their largest holdings to the U.S. SEC., which creates an opportunity for investors to piggy-back on the knowledge.
+Taking cues from longstanding hedge funds can help you formulate investment strategies.
+Many hedge funds around the world generate alpha using several different strategies, ranging from arbitrage to short selling.
+In laymen's terms, "alpha" simply refers to beating the market when compared to a benchmark index, such as the S&P 500.
+Over the past years, global macroeconomic (global macro) investing has grown increasingly popular due to the turbulence affecting many parts of the world.
+Many of these funds must regularly report their largest holdings to the U.S. Securities and Exchange Commission (SEC), which creates an opportunity for investors to piggyback on the knowledge.

 How to Read SEC Filings

-Many websites aim to simplify this process by automating the comparison of asset between periods, including Whale Wisdom, but investors can find the information for free on the SEC's website.
-Investors may also want to consider setting up e-mail alerts through many different companies for SEC filings to be alerted as soon as the filings are made public.
+Many websites, such as Whale Wisdom or Holdings Channel, aim to simplify this process by automating the comparison of assets between periods.
+Investors can also find this information for free, while somewhat more cumbersome, on the SEC's website.
+Investors can also set up email alerts to be notified when SEC filings from many different companies are made public.

-International investors can glean a lot of insights by following the investments made by leading global macro hedge funds.
-In addition to these three funds, investors can take a look at the SEC filings associated with many other funds in order to create lists of “stocks to watch” as an alternative to investing in broader market exchange-traded funds (“ETFs”) that may not offer quite as much alpha.
+Investors can glean a lot of insights by following the investments made by leading global macro hedge funds.
+In addition to these three funds, investors can take a look at the SEC filings associated with many other funds to create lists of stocks to watch as an alternative to investing in broader market exchange-traded funds (ETFs) that might not offer quite as much alpha.